exercism/pyret/docs/INSTALLATION.md

 # Installation

-A command-line interface for Pyret is available through npm as [pyret-npm].
+Unlike many other languages, Pyret does not require you to install the language globally.
+Instead, the developers of Pyret have made their compiler available as an [npm package][pyret-npm].
+You will install Pyret using `npm` for each exercise: there will be more details on the [Testing][tests] page.

-You may need to first [install Node.js][node-js], a JavaScript runtime environment.
+You need to install Node.js, a JavaScript runtime environment.
+On the [Node.js download][download] page, make sure you select `npm` as the package manager.

 ~~~~exercism/note
 Currently, the pyret-npm package is only compatible with Linux and MacOS.